Recent Emergency Spill Responses

 OR&R's Emergency Response Division (ERD) supports emergency response activities for oil and hazardous chemical spills in coastal waters.
 Each year, these scientists and support staff offer their technical expertise in response to 150-200 incidents, the majority of which are oil spills.
-Some of these originate from leaking oil pipelines or vessel collisions, while others can result from hurricanes or drilling well blowouts, as in the case of the Deepwater Horizon/BP oil spill.
+Some of these originate from leaking oil pipelines or vessel collisions, while others can result from hurricanes or drilling well blowouts, as in the case of the Deepwater Horizon oil spill.

 Get a feel for OR&R's work in this sampling of recent spill responses that ERD has supported:

 Adak Petroleum Tank Release: On January 11, 2010, up to 142,000 gallons of #2 diesel fuel was released from a 4.8 million gallon underground tank at the Adak Petroleum Bulk Fuel facility on Adak Island in the central Aleutian Islands of Alaska.
 Fuel was being transferred from a tanker at the adjacent loading dock, when the tank was overfilled.
-The containment sump unit was overwhelmed and the fuel entered Helmet Creek, which flows into the small boat harbor in the Port of Adak.
+The containment sump unit was overwhelmed and the fuel entered Helmet Creek, a salmon creek which flows into the small boat harbor in the Port of Adak.
 Most of the diesel was confined to the creek, but more than a thousand gallons may have flowed out to Sweeper Cove.

 Hurricanes Gustav and Ike: On September 1, 2008, Hurricane Gustav made landfall on the Louisiana coast, reaching into Florida with destructive rain bands and tornadoes.
 Only two weeks later, on September 13, 2008, Hurricane Ike made landfall during the early morning hours in the Galveston/Houston area of Texas.
 ERD provided scientific support to the USCG, EPA and FEMA in responding to the numerous incidents generated as a result of the storms.

-Barge DM932: On July 23, 2008, the T/V Tintomara collided with the tug/barge (M/V Mel Oliver and DM932 near downtown New Orleans, Louisiana.
+Barge DM932: On July 23, 2008, the T/V Tintomara collided with the tug/barge (M/V Mel Oliver and DM932 near downtown New Orleans, La.
 The barge was ripped in half and spilled 283,000 gallons of fuel, closing the Mississippi River to shipping for six days.
 Over the next several months, ERD supported the incident operations, providing science coordination, trajectory forecasts, and shoreline and cleanup assessments.
 Operations were temporarily halted during the passage on September 1, 2008 of Hurricane Gustav and, subsequently, Hurricane Ike.
 (You can watch a short video about NOAA OR&R's response to this spill.)

-R/R Cougar Ace: On July 23, 2006, the Cougar Ace, a 654-foot container ship transporting over 4,800 automobiles from Japan to Vancouver, Canada, began to take on water for an unknown reason about 245 nautical miles southwest of Atka, Alaska and started to list to its port side.
+R/R Cougar Ace: On July 23, 2006, the Cougar Ace, a 654-foot container ship transporting over 4,800 automobiles from Japan to Vancouver, Canada, began to take on water for an unknown reason about 245 nautical miles southwest of Atka, Alaska, and started to list to its port side.
 A sheen was reported about two miles in length, emanating from the vessel.
 The crew of 23 was rescued by U.S. Coast Guard and National Guard helicopters.
 After floating around in the North Pacific Ocean for over a week, a tug from Seattle finally arrived and towed the vessel to Unalaska Harbor, Alaska, where the vessel was re-ballasted to a normal upright position.
 No additional pollution occurred.

 More Information about Significant Responses